Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 Bad connection and slow speed:

-Firstly, you should make sure that yours and the students computers and internet connections are fast enough and working as they should be.
-Having a bad connection is super frustrating and in the worst case you can easily lose a big part of the allocated time because of these problems.
-This problem has higher potential to occur when the “class” includes a lot of remote students and especially if they join the class from multiple geographies.
+Firstly, you should make sure that your's and the students' computers and internet connections are fast enough and working as they should be.
+Having a bad connection is super frustrating and in the worst case, you can easily lose a big part of the allocated teaching time because of these problems.
+This problem has a higher potential to occur when the class includes a lot of remote students and especially if they join the class from multiple geographies.
 A test session or letting the people know that they should join the first session 10 minutes beforehand is a good way to get everything set before the actual teaching and learning experience starts.

-There are lots of free online conferencing tools on the market which are also hugely popular in online teaching, but not all of them are equal in the connection quality.
-Lot’s of teachers prefer Zoom over Skype for this reason as they have experienced it to be more reliable.
+There are lots of free online conferencing tools on the market which are also hugely popular in online teaching, but not all of them are equal in connection quality.
+Lots of teachers prefer Zoom over Skype for this reason as they have experienced it to be more reliable.

 Losing focus and control:

 How to ensure that the students have full focus on the task at hand even when they are attending remotely?
-Traditional classroom based language labs and classroom software offer the benefit that teachers can manage students’ attention by being physically in the same room but as well by managing their computers as many teacher-led language learning software comes along with classroom management features: teachers can block students’ internet access and for example autostart the exercise at hand.
-Many of these features are impossible to do with online based software solutions.
+Traditional classroom-based language labs and classroom software offer the benefit that teachers can manage students’ attention by being physically in the same room but as well by managing their computers as many teacher-led language learning software comes along with classroom management features: teachers can block students’ internet access and for example autostart the exercise at hand.
+Many of these features are impossible to do with online-based software solutions due to technical limitations.
 When the students work from home, they can easily lose their focus and even multitask while doing the exercises.

 Many teachers say that the best way to make their job easier is to spark the students’ motivation to learn.
 If students like the software that they use for learning they are much more motivated to keep their focus.
-Gamification and great software design are the key here: most well-known language learning solutions have a gamified approach to keep the students engaged.
+Gamification and great software design are the keys here: this is why most popular language learning solutions have a gamified approach to keep the students engaged.

 Best educators know this and they also incorporate motivational aspects to their teaching regardless if they are using any software or not.
-This of course depends on the grade level where they are teaching as this might not be a problem in university level or in space where the students have joined the language class on their own will and potentially even paid a fee for it.
+This, of course, depends on the grade level where they are teaching as this might not be a problem at the university level or in space where the students have joined the language class of their own will and potentially even paid a fee for it.

 4 ways teachers can set up an online language classroom

-1 - Skype, Zoom, Google Meets and other digital conferencing tools:
+1 - Skype, Zoom, Google Meets, and other generalist video-conferencing tools:

-Think these as web-conferencing tools boosted with educational features such as collaborating on documents and assigning ready made exercises for the conference participants.
-Online classroom solutions work like this: teacher sets up materials for the classroom, like reading and writing materials and then shares these with the students with ready made features from inside the online classroom solution.
+Think of these as web-conferencing tools boosted with educational features such as collaborating on documents and assigning ready-made exercises for the conference participants.
+Online classroom solutions work like this: the teacher sets up materials for the classroom, like reading and writing materials, and then shares these with the students inside the online classroom solution.
 An online classroom solution has a wide set of teaching and learning features as it is built especially for educators.
-The down side for language teachers is that these are not built especially for them and language teaching often differs from general subjects as it demands more time for the students to be able to speak and take part in conversations.
+The downside for language teachers is that these are not built especially for them and language teaching often differs from general subjects as it demands more time for the students to be able to speak and take part in conversations.
 These tools usually miss the most commonly used language learning functions like recording individual students' speaking and pronunciation practices.

 3 - Do-it-yourself virtual classroom by combining multiple online solutions:

-For example just using Skype and Zoom for getting every participant into the digital classroom gets the group discussions going and then sharing exercises from Google Docs for instance covers already a huge part of the needed functions for basic exercise types.
-The teacher can for example tell the students to watch a language specific youtube video, share the link for this video via the conference tool’s chat function and then tell students to answer a ready question set that she shares via a quiz tool like Survey Monkey or Google Forms.
+For example, just using Skype and Zoom for getting every participant into the digital classroom gets the group discussions going, and then sharing exercises from Google Docs for instance covers already a huge part of the needed functions for basic exercise types.
+The teacher can for example tell the students to watch a specific Youtube video, share the link for this video via the conference tool’s chat function and then tell students to answer a ready question set that she shares via a quiz tool like Survey Monkey or Google Forms.

-Major set-back in DIY solutions is the overhead it creates in admin work and managing all the content and keeping track of students' progress.
-It is also time consuming to create and design the exercises as teachers are missing the tools to create language learning exercises such as gap-fill exercises.
-In addition, it’s close to impossible to get all the students to practice their conversational skills as online conference tools only allow one person to speak at any given time.
+The major setback in DIY solutions is the overhead it creates in admin work and managing all the content and keeping track of students' progress.
+It is also time-consuming to create and design the exercises as teachers are missing the tools to create language learning exercises such as gap-fill exercises.
+In addition, it’s close to impossible to get all the students to practice their conversational skills as online conference tools usually allow only one person to speak at any given time.

-4 - Online language teaching solutions build for language educators:
+4 - Online language teaching solutions built for language educators:

-Many companies, like Sanako, from the language teaching and learning segment are offering online teaching and learning solutions especially for language teachers.
+Many companies, like Sanako, from the language teaching and learning segment, are offering online teaching and learning solutions designed for language teachers.
 As these online solutions are meant for online language teaching, they incorporate all the needed and selected features that a modern online language class demands.

-In addition to smooth conference connection, the teacher can usually assign students to pairs, triplets or to their chosen group size without messing the audio connections and creating a mess.
+In addition to smooth conference connection, the teacher can usually assign students to pairs, triplets, or to their chosen group size without messing the audio connections and creating a mess.
 This allows all of them to spend most of the class time on the most important language skills like speaking.
-The teacher can also create and assign language learning specific exercises such as word, sentence, gap-fill or translation exercises, assign the students to watch a video and answer a set of questions or they can even tell them to listen a audio file and record their own voice as a second track to this file and then submit it back to the teacher.
+The teacher can also create and assign language learning specific exercises such as word, sentence, gap-fill, or translation exercises, assign the students to watch a video and answer a set of questions or they can even tell them to listen to an audio file and record their own voice as a second track to this file and then submit it back to the teacher.

 Choosing which of these 4 options is the best for you comes down to the requirements you need from your solution.
 Even free tools are great if you do not demand too many features tailored for language teachers and you are willing to spend some extra time on manual work!